DanLeEpicMan/UpdatedMonolithSolver/README.md

 Step 7: If you have to restart after clearing the entire board, start from Step 4.
 You do not need to create a new CSV file however; you can simply just replace its contents with the new board and save it.
 # Afterword

 I hope my explanation was as informative as it could be!
 The original repository has its own instructions, but I felt like I should write my own.
 Remember that this tool won't guarantee success immediately, and you will most likely have to retry this many times.
 For me, I had to use this tool between 10-15 times (not fun).
+Note that there are two other files that I did not mention.
+They aren't relevant to generating a solution, but the original creator documented their use and purpose.
 If you would like to contact me, my Discord is Dan Le Man 2#1890.

 License: [Same one located here](https://github.com/Azshene/THM_Solver).
 Give credit to the original creator where it's due.